syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Add-a-digital-signature-to-the-PDF-document/).

 ## Adding a digital signature using stream

 The following code example illustrates how to add a digital signature in the PDF document